Anticipatory Music Transformer: Introduction

 Standard practice to efficiently train an autoregressive model relies on the observation that context for prediction at one index in the sequence is a prefix of the context for predictions at future indices.
 This allows us to update the model based on $M-1$ predictions for each sequence of length~$M$.
 Conditioning on asynchronous controls by constructing an ad-hoc context (e.g., the $M/2$ previous events and $M/2$ nearest controls) to predict each event would be computationally wasteful: we want to define a single, coherent interleaved sequence of events and controls.
 This is straightforward if the events and controls are synchronous: to condition on bidirectional control context $[\at-\delta,\at+\delta]$ at time~$\at$, simply shift the control sequence by a time offset $\delta$ and construct a joint sequence by interleaving events and controls at alternating sequence positions.
 Or alternatively, construct an encoder-decoder model that ingests the paired control tokens through a separate encoder~\citep{raffel2020exploring}.

-When the events and controls are asynchronous, simple approaches to interleaving these sequences make sampling from the ensuing joint model intractable.
+When events and controls are asynchronous, simple approaches to interleaving these sequences make sampling from the ensuing joint model intractable.
 This includes the natural \emph{sort order}, whereby we interleave a control on time $\at$ as if it were at time $\at-\delta$.
-For sampling to be tractable, we will see in Section~\ref{sec:aar} that the index in the interleaved sequence that immediately precedes a control must be a \emph{stopping time}~\citep{billingsley1995probability}.
-We propose a method for interleaving asynchronous sequences of events and controls such that a control on time $\at$ appears in the interleaved sequence at a stopping time close to events near time $\at-\delta$.
+For tractable sampling, we will see in Section~\ref{sec:aar} that the index in the interleaved sequence that immediately precedes a control must be a \emph{stopping time}~\citep{billingsley1995probability}.
+We propose a method for interleaving asynchronous events and controls such that a control on time $\at$ appears in the interleaved sequence at a stopping time close to events near time $\at-\delta$.
 We call this method \emph{anticipation}.
 The interval $\delta > 0$ is a hyperparameter chosen to be long enough to give the model time to account for (i.e. anticipate) upcoming controls, but short enough to maintain proximity of events and controls (if $\delta = \infty$, we recover Seq2Seq modeling).
 The interleaved structure of anticipation is visualized in Figure~\ref{fig:anticipation}.

-\paragraph{Contributions.} We define an arrival-time encoding of temporal point processes that is amenable to expressive autoregressive sequence modeling and facilitates anticipation (Section~\ref{sec:background}).
+\paragraph{Contributions.} We define an arrival-time encoding of events and controls that is amenable to expressive autoregressive sequence modeling and facilitates anticipation (Section~\ref{sec:background}).
 We describe the interleaved structure of an anticipatory autoregressive model, and how to train and sample from this model (Section~\ref{sec:aar}).
-We apply anticipation to construct anticipatory infilling models for music, trained on the \dataset music dataset \cite{raffel2016learning}.
+We apply anticipation to construct anticipatory infilling models for music, trained on the \dataset music dataset \citep{raffel2016learning}.
 These models unlock new control capabilities for music generation without sacrificing the performance of unconditional generation (Section~\ref{sec:expt}).
 We release all code for reproducing these models, along with pre-trained model weights.\footnote{For assets and supplemental material, see: \url{https://johnthickstun.com/anticipation/}}